Quantitative Modelling and Verification

 The Modest Toolset comprises the following tools:

-- mosta helps visualise the SHA semantics of a model by generating a graphical representation of the automata.
+visualises the SHA semantics of a model by generating a graphical representation of the automata.

 converts models in any of the Toolset's input languages to jani-model.

 The Modest Toolset can be downloaded for evaluation purposes.